TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Experiment and Discussion

-As depicted in Figure \ref{structure}, the parallel structures generally perform better than the serial combinations on most datasets, and the element-wise addition achieves the best score.
-We also find that the serial-connected branches have extremely poor performance on the datasets of tiny scale (Toys, Beauty and Sports).
-It might be caused by the distributions of data, i.e., the short and long-term preferences vary greatly, which the encoded local patterns mislead the modelling of global dependency and vice versa.
+As depicted in Figure \ref{Internal Structure}, the serial combinations generally perform better than the parallel ones on most datasets, and Mix\_G $\rightarrow$ Mix\_L achieves more stable scores.
+Note that Mix\_L $\rightarrow$ Mix\_G has extremely poor performances on Tiny datasets.
+It might be caused by the split of historical sequences, where the inappropriate truncation leads to the non-uniform distribution of time intervals among user-item interactions.
+Thus, the short and long-term preferences might vary greatly, and the encoded local patterns would mislead the global one.